sam-vish/SQL-Query-Generator-Gemini/README.md

 # SQL Query Generator

 This is a web application built using Streamlit, enabling users to generate SQL queries from plain English instructions.
-It utilizes a custom AI library (`genai`) to interpret user input and provide the corresponding SQL query along with the expected output and an explanation of its function.
+It utilizes a custom AI library (`Gemini`) to interpret user input and provide the corresponding SQL query along with the expected output and an explanation of its function.

 ## Tech Stack

 - **Streamlit**: Framework for building the web interface.
-- **Custom AI Library (`genai`)**: Interfaces with Google's Generative AI model for SQL query generation.
+- **Custom AI Library (`Gemini`)**: Interfaces with Google's Generative AI model for SQL query generation.
 - **dotenv**: Handles sensitive information by loading from a `.env` file.

 ## Functionality